MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/unpopular-opinion-hard-good-ds/index.md

 In this article, I'll share my thoughts and experiences on the challenges data scientists face today.
 We'll look at what it means to be a **V-shaped data scientist**t 📊, how data quality issues impact performance ⚠️, the importance of deep domain knowledge 🧠, and the blurred lines between *DataOps, MLOps, AIOps*, and traditional *DevOps* 🔄.
 My goal is to shed light on the realities of this profession and why the path to becoming a genuinely skilled data scientist is more demanding than ever.

+**Disclaimer**: The qoutes may or may not be inspired by real people.
+All images are AI generated.

 ## What is a good Data Scientist?
 > So you say you want to do Deep Learning, we don't do any learning here.
 Rather unlearning.
 So, focus on Data Engineering instead.
 > — **Random Employer in 2015**